tatumio/tatum-cli/README.md

 # Tatum CLI
-Tatum CLI - Command Line Interface to communicate with Tatum.
+Tatum CLI - Command Line Interface to communicate with blockchain.

 ## Installation
 Tatum CLI is shipped via npm.
-It installs a set of CLI commands to generate wallets / private keys in a secure way locally and to communicate with the Tatum API.
+It installs a set of CLI commands to generate wallets / private keys in a secure way locally and to communicate with number of blockchains via Tatum API.
 NodeJS >=14 is required.
 ```
 npm i -g @tatumio/tatum-cli